mnmldb/music-recommender-system/README.md

 # Music Recommender System

 ## Overview
-This project aims to built and evaluate a collaborative-filter based recommender system for music recommendation.
+This project aims to built and evaluate a collaborative-filter based recommender system for a music dataset.

 ## Dataset
 [Million Song Dataset](http://millionsongdataset.com/) (MSD) collected by